SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore): A sample app showing how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
 * [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ): A polyglot (Java and .NET) micro-services based sample application showing interoperability between Java and .NET based micro-services running on Cloud Foundry, secured with OAuth2 Security Services, and using Spring Cloud Services.

+This connector provides a `IHealthContributor` which you can use in conjunction with the [Steeltoe Management Health](http://steeltoe.io/docs/steeltoe-management/#1-2-3-health) check endpoint.
+See the [Using Health Contributors](#using-health-contributors) section for details on how to make use of it.

 The source code for this connector can be found [here](https://github.com/SteeltoeOSS/Connectors).

 ## 1.1 Quick Start